Gitlab CI is a very powerful system of Continuous Integration, with a lot of

 to know how to autoscale it with Kubernetes or the difference between an

-Every time a developer changes some code he saves his changes in a commit.
-He can then push that commit to Gitlab, so other developers can review the code.
+Every time developers change some code they save their changes in a commit.
+They can then push that commit to Gitlab, so other developers can review the code.

 Gitlab will also start some work on that commit, if the Gitlab CI has been